docker/docs/desktop/hardened-desktop/registry-access-management.md

  - GitHub Container Registry
  - Google Container Registry

-Administrators can ensure registries are locked in and cannot be edited by developers, if Enhanced Container Isolation is switched on with Admin Controls.
+Administrators can ensure registries are locked in and cannot be edited by developers, if Enhanced Container Isolation is switched on with Enhanced Container Isolation.
 To learn more, see [Enhanced Container Isolation](enhanced-container-isolation/index.md).

 ## Prerequisites